umputun/baseimage/README.md

 * Adds the user `app` (uid=1001)
 * By default enforces non-root execution of the command.
 Optional "/init-root.sh" can be used to run as root.

 ### Run-time Customization

 The container can be customized in runtime by setting environment from docker's command line or as a part of `docker-compose.yml`

-- `TIME_ZONE` - set container's TZ, default "America/Chicago"
+- `TIME_ZONE` - set container's TZ, default "America/Chicago".
+For scratch-based `TZ` should be used instead
 - `APP_UID` - UID of internal `app` user, default 1001

 ## Example of multi-stage Dockerfile with baseimage:buildgo and baseimage:app